MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/custom-controls-process.md

 0. Select the extension you want to add.
 Here we choose the Work item checklist.

-0. Select the organization/account you want to add it to and choose **Install**.
+0. Select the organization you want to add it to and choose **Install**.

 	> [!div class="mx-imgBorder"]
 	> ![Visual Studio Markeplace, install extension](_img/process/cprocess-install-extension.png)